-One Aussie telco comparison website, WhistleOut, has estimated that by combining devices into a single contract with a shared data allowance, some local consumers could save hundreds of dollars over the life of their contract.
+WhistleOut, an Australian telco comparison website, has estimated that some consumers could save hundreds of dollars over the life of their contract by combining devices into a single contract with a US-style shared data allowance.